 Income taxes.
-Our income taxes for the three and six months ended June 30, 2012 was a net tax benefit as a result of a capital loss realized on the taxable liquidation of a consolidated subsidiary.
+Our income taxes for the nine months ended September 30, 2012 were lower than the federal rate of 35% as a result of a capital loss realized on the taxable liquidation of a consolidated subsidiary.
 The realized capital loss was approximately \$285 million and as a result a \$100 million federal tax benefit was recorded and is being carried forward as a deferred tax asset.

 Net earnings.
-We had net earnings of \$157 million and \$295 million for the three and six months ended June 30, 2012, respectively, and net earnings of \$88 million and \$420 million for the three and six months ended June 30, 2011, respectively.
+We had not earnings of \$1,006 million and \$1,301 million for the three and nine months ended September 30, 2012, respectively.
 The change in net earnings was the result of the above-described fluctuations in our revenue, expenses and other gains and losses.

-Results of Operations-Businesses-June 30, 2012 and 2011
+Results of Operations-Businesses

 Starz, LLC.
-Starz provides premium subscription video programming to United States multichannel video distributors, including cable operators, satellite television providers and telecommunications companies.
-Starz also develops, produces and acquires entertainment content and distributes this content to consumers in the United States and throughout the world.
-Starz is managed by and organized around the Starz Channels, Starz Distribution and Starz Animation business units.
-Starz Distribution includes the Home Video, Digital Media and Television businesses.
+Starz, LLC provides premium subscription video programming to United States multichannel video distributors, including cable operators, satellite television providers and telecommunications companies.
+Starz, LLC also develops, produces and acquires entertainment content and distributes this content to consumers in the United States and throughout the world.
+Starz, LLC is managed by and organized around the Starz Channels, Starz Distribution and Starz Animation business units.
+Starz Distribution includes the Home Video, Digital Media and Worldwide Distribution (previously referred to as Television) businesses.

-A large portion of Starz's revenue is derived from the delivery of movies and original programming content to consumers through Starz Channels' distributors.
-Certain of Starz's affiliation agreements with its distributors provide for payments to Starz based on the number of subscribers that receive the Starz Channels' services (consignment agreements).
-Starz also has fixed-rate affiliation agreements with certain of its distributors.
+A large portion of Starz, LLC's revenue is derived from the delivery of movies and original programming content to consumers through Starz Channels' distributors.
+Certain of Starz, LLC's affiliation agreements with its distributors provide for payments to Starz, LLC based on the number of subscribers that receive the Starz Channels' services ("Consignment").
+Starz, LLC also has fixed-rate affiliation agreements with certain of its distributors.
 Pursuant to these agreements, distributors pay an agreed-upon rate regardless of the number of subscribers.
 The agreed-upon rate may be increased annually to the extent the contract provides for an increase.
-The affiliation agreements have various terms ranging from rolling month to month extensions with certain distributors to agreements which last through 2018.
-Starz affiliation agreements expire from time to time and are subject to renegotiation with its distributors.
-Certain of Starz' affiliation agreements are set to expire in the fourth quarter of 2012 which collectively cover approximately 19% of Starz Channels' revenue for the three and six months ended June 30, 2012.
-Starz has a history of renewing its affiliation agreements on acceptable terms.
-However, there is no agreements; however, the terms of such renewals may be less favorable as the terms in its current agreements.
-Starz currently expects to renew or renegotiate these affiliation agreements; however, the terms of such renewals may be less favorable than the current affiliation agreements.
-During the quarter ended June 30, 2012, approximately 58% of the Starz Channels' revenue was generated by its three largest distributors, Comcast, DIRECTV and Dish Network, each which individually generated 10% or more of the Starz Channels' revenue for such period.
+The affiliation agreements have various terms ranging from rolling month to month extensions with certain distributors to agreements which last into 2019.
+Starz, LLC's affiliation agreements expire from time to time and are subject to renegotiation with its distributors.
+Affiliation agreements accounting for approximately 30% of Starz Channels' revenue for the three and nine months ended September 30, 2012 are set to expire or are subject to renegotiation in the fourth quarter of 2012.
+A substantial majority of the 30% is accounted for by two distributors who exercised options to renegotiate their affiliation agreements.
+Recently, Starz, LLC has agreed with one of these distributors for a multi-year extension and has reached agreement on the substantive financial terms with the other distributor for a multi-year extension.
+The financial terms of the extensions are generally less favorable than the financial terms in the prior affiliation agreements.
+These less favorable financial terms would have resulted in an approximate reduction of 3% of Starz Channels' revenue for both the three and nine months ended September 30, 2012, respectively, on a pro-forma basis had the extended agreements been in effect on January 1, 2012.
+Each of these agreements provide for contractually agreed upon increases in the amounts Starz, LLC receives on an annual basis beginning on the first anniversary of the extensions.
+During the three months ended September 30, 2012, approximately 58% of the Starz Channels' revenue was generated by its three largest distributors, Comcast, DIRECTV, and Dish Network, each of which individually generated 10% or more of the Starz Channels' revenue for such period.

-Starz's operating results are as follows:
+Starz, LLC's operating results are as follows: